buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.13.2 =
+ - Compatibility with WooCommerce 3.9

 = 2.13.1 =
  - Fix for warning: Order ID was called incorrectly.
  - Fix for error while processing creditcard refund.
+ - Compatibility with WooCommerce 3.8

 = 2.13.0 =
  - Apple Pay: Add CustomerCardName parameter to API call based on SDK response.
  - Admin has availability to select which creditCard provider will be available in frontend by default all selected.
  - Ideal: change translation domain from woocommerce to wc-buckaroo-bpe-gateway for error message in case ideal issuer not selected.
  - Fix for warning: Customer ID was called incorrectly
+ - Compatibility with WooCommerce 3.7

 = 2.12.1 =
 - Updated readme.txt